diamond-next/diamond-next/docs/collectors/JbossApiCollector.md

 TODO:
-This code was made to work with the local system 'curl' command, due to difficulties getting urllib2 or pycurl to work under the python 2.4 options successfully doing SSL Digest Authentication.
+This code was made to work with the local system 'curl' command, due to difficulties getting urllib or pycurl to work under the python 2.4 options successfully doing SSL Digest Authentication.

 Plan is to make this code work with newer versions of python and possibly